Rshoof/Spring-Boot-Exercise3/Readme.md

 - Delete customers

+-Deposit money to customer

+-Withdraw money from customers

 #### Create Task tracker system , Where you can get all the taks , add , remove , update taks

 Task Class : ID , title , description , status